grantmacken/glider/README.md

 ├── code   -> into xqerl-code volume -> export as xqerl-code.tar
 ├── data   -> into xqerl-database volume -> export as xqerl-database.tar
 └── proxy
-    └── conf -> into proxy-conf volume -> export as xqerl-database.tar
+    └── conf -> into proxy-conf volume -> export as proxy-conf.tar
 ```

 Build artifact tars are in the `_deploy` directory.